Jordan Raskopoulos

-Jordan Nicola Bridget Raskopoulos (born 25 January 1982) is an Australian comedian, actress, streamer and singer best known for her role as a writer and performer on the Network Ten sketch comedy show The Ronnie Johns Half Hour, and as lead singer for comedy rock group The Axis of Awesome (2006–2018).
+Jordan Nicola Bridget Raskopoulos is an Australian comedian, singer, and television personality.
+She wrote and performed the Network Ten sketch comedy show The Ronnie Johns Half Hour, and was lead singer for comedy rock group the Axis of Awesome (2006–2018).
+She came out as a transgender woman in 2016.

+Early life and education

+Jordan Raskopoulos was born in Sydney, Australia.
 Her father is former footballer Peter Raskopoulos, and her brother is Steen Raskopoulos, a fellow comedian.

 Career

+Comedy and acting

-In 2003, Raskopoulos became involved with Impro Australia's Theatresports events including The Belvoir St Theatre Theatresports and the Cranston Cup competitions, winning State and National Titles.
-In 2005, she became part of the university sketch comedy supergroup The 3rd Degree who performed at the Melbourne International Comedy Festival.
+In 2003, Raskopoulos became involved with Impro Australia's Theatresports events including The Belvoir St Theatre Theatresports and the Cranston Cup competitions, winning state and national titles.
+In 2005, she became part of the university sketch comedy supergroup The 3rd Degree, who performed at the Melbourne International Comedy Festival.
 This group formed the base of the Network Ten's Logie award-winning cult ensemble sketch comedy television show The Ronnie Johns Half Hour, in which Raskopoulos starred and for which she wrote.

 After the success of The Ronnie Johns Half Hour, Raskopoulos went on to appear in Stupid, Stupid Man, Stand Up Australia, Hole in the Wall, Good News Week and Thank God You're Here, and has provided voices for the ABC2 machinima series The Team.
-She was a team captain for a season of the SBS sports show The Squiz.
+She was a team captain for a season of the SBS Television sports show The Squiz.
 In 2007, her debut solo stage show was called The Adventures of the Man with the Dominant Claw.
-With her band The Axis of Awesome, Raskopoulos has appeared on Q&A, Good News Week and The Footy Show.

-From 2006 until 2018, Raskopoulos fronted the award-winning musical comedy trio The Axis of Awesome, whose parody song "4 Chords" has received over 80 million hits on YouTube and is one of the highest-rated comedy videos on the site.
+From 2006 until 2018, Raskopoulos fronted the award-winning musical comedy trio the Axis of Awesome, whose parody song "4 Chords" has received over 81 million hits on YouTube and is one of the highest-rated comedy videos on the site.
 The group came to attention after the release of their songs parodying the 2007 Australian federal election and received a Moosehead award at the 2008 Melbourne International Comedy Festival for their show The Axis of Awesome Comeback Spectacular.
-Since 2009, the Axis of Awesome have produced four albums and toured extensively in the United States, UK, Europe, Asia and Australia, with sold-out seasons at the Edinburgh Festival Fringe.
-They broke up in 2018, after a temporary hiatus.
+From 2009, the Axis of Awesome produced four albums and toured extensively in the United States, UK, Europe, Asia and Australia, with sold-out seasons at the Edinburgh Festival Fringe.
+After a hiatus in 2017, they officially announced they had broken up in 2018.

+Raskopoulos was one of a cast of voice actors in the Australian comedy sci-fi feature film Lesbian Space Princess, which premiered at the Adelaide Film Festival in October 2024.

+TV appearances

+With the Axis of Awesome, Raskopoulos appeared on Q&A, Good News Week and The Footy Show.
+In 2022, she appeared on Question Everything.